-If I’m having lunch or dinner, I’ll usually fill my potatoes with a savory beef and veg mixture, but you can make these up for breakfast too!
+If I’m having lunch or dinner, my stuffed sweet potatoes with be filled with a savory beef and veggie mixture, but you can make these up for breakfast too!

-The version in this post is a throwback to the yogurt stuffed sweet potatoes I discovered at a breakfast restaurant several months ago.
+The version in this post is a throwback to a yogurt stuffed sweet potatoes I discovered at a breakfast restaurant several months ago.
 I paleo-fied the meal by using coconut yogurt instead of regular (such a simple switch!).
 I topped mine with spiced toasted pecans and coarse sea salt, but you can use any random combo of toppings you like.